cjavad/hashit/README.rst

 Changelog
 --------------

+    3.4.1 - Added the --list and --check-list option to verify lists of text

     3.4.0 - Added the --dry-run option and fixed the shake hash to you can now to shake_128_32.
 And bugfixes

     3.3.9 - Windows bugfixes.